Lebazoid/startup/README.md

 # Startup
 ## Specification Deliverable
-*Note from the Developer* - Since this is quite an ambitious project, and I have a very busy semester, this project will be getting toned down to a simpler one.
-I have not edited this startup deliverable yet, but I will soon.
-Basically, the website will be a homepage for my novel, with links to an interactive map, character bios, a link to buy the book, and even the first chapter for free!
-I might also plug my music in there :) toodaloo!

 ### Elevator Pitch

 Mythical Magical Monsters is the place to be to explore everything about King of the Beasts, the thrilling fantasy novel by Caleb Lay!
 Not every book series has its own dedicated website, and the ones that do don't give you an opportunity to get to know the magical world and characters that they will be reading about.
 This site provides a way for readers to do exactly that!
 They can read all about the backstories of their favorite characters and where they came from, and learn all about the awesome world the story takes place in, as well as read the first chapter if they're not sure about the book yet.